dojo/tools/vscode-snippets/README.md

-# Dojo TypeScript Snippets for VS Code
+# Dojo Snippets for VS Code

-This extension for Visual Studio Code adds snippets and supporting commands for Dojo 6+ for TypeScript.
+This extension for Visual Studio Code adds snippets and supporting commands for Dojo 6+.

 ![Use Extension](images/use-extension.gif)